asyncapi/generator/docs/template-context.md

 ```

 ## Template context
-The extra context passed to the render engine during the generation process and made access in the templates includes:
+The extra context passed to the render engine during the generation process and made accessible in the templates includes:

 - **`originalAsyncAPI`** is a stringified version of the original AsyncAPI document that the user passed to the Generator.
 - **`asyncapi`** is a parsed AsyncAPI document with helper functions and properties.
 You should use it to access document contents e.g `asyncapi.title`.